-(g) Halting immediately all human rights violations in the entire penal system and in all places of detention, including in prison camps, re-education camps, labour training camps, labour training centres, detention centres, holding centres and waiting rooms, including the practice of forced labour and the use of torture and other cruel, inhuman or degrading treatment or punishment and sexual and gender-based violence, dismantling all political prison camps and releasing all political prisoners, immediately ceasing the practice of the arbitrary and summary execution of persons in custody, including public executions, immediately halting the arbitrary detention of forcibly repatriated citizens, including women and girls, and ensuring that justice sector reforms provide for protections for fair trials and due process;
+(e) Halting immediately all human rights violations in the entire penal system and in all places of detention, including in prison camps, re-education camps, labour training camps, labour training centres, detention centres, psychiatric recovery centres, holding centres and waiting rooms, including the practice of forced labour and the use of torture and other cruel, inhuman or degrading treatment or punishment and sexual and gender-based violence, dismantling all political prison camps and releasing all political prisoners, immediately ceasing the practice of arbitrary and summary execution, including public executions, ensuring that justice sector reforms provide for protections for fair trials and due process, and to accept technical assistance by the Office of the High Commissioner for Human Rights on upholding rights in detention; [updated following report HRC/60/58; part about arbitrary detention moved to OP2(m)]

-(h) Urgently resolving the issue of all persons who have been abducted or otherwise forcibly disappeared and their descendants by clarifying their fate and whereabouts, in good faith and with credibility and transparency, including by taking concrete measures towards the realization of their immediate return, and engaging in constructive dialogue with the parties concerned;
+(f) Urgently resolving the issue of all persons who have been abducted or otherwise forcibly disappeared and their descendants by clarifying their fate and whereabouts, in good faith and with credibility and transparency, including by providing accurate, detailed and full information promptly to their families, taking concrete measures towards the realization of their immediate return, and engaging in constructive dialogue with the parties concerned;

-(i) Ensuring the immediate resumption of the reunions of separated families across the border, considering the advanced age of the family members concerned;
+(g) Ensuring the immediate resumption of the reunions of separated families across the border, considering the advanced age of the family members concerned;

-(j) Abolishing immediately the practice of guilt-by-association punishment;
+(h) Abolishing immediately the practice of guilt by association;

-(k) Ensuring that everyone within the territory of the Democratic People’s Republic of Korea enjoys the right to liberty of movement and is free to leave the country, including for the purpose of seeking asylum outside the Democratic People’s Republic of Korea, without interference by the authorities of the Democratic People’s Republic of Korea, and also ensuring the enjoyment of the related right to be free from arbitrary detention, including for women and girls who are forcibly repatriated;
+(i) Ensuring the right to freedom of movement, including the freedom to choose one’s place of residence and employment free from coercion and to leave the country, including for the purpose of seeking asylum outside the Democratic People’s Republic of Korea; [streamlined and part about arbitrary detention covered by OP2(m)]

-(l) Providing nationals of other States Members of the United Nations detained in the Democratic People’s Republic of Korea with protections, including freedom of communication with and access to consular officers, in accordance with the Vienna Convention on Consular Relations, to which the Democratic People’s Republic of Korea is a party, and any other necessary arrangements to confirm their status and to communicate with their families, and immediately releasing those who are arbitrarily detained in the Democratic People’s Republic of Korea;
+(l) Providing nationals of other States Members of the United Nations detained in the Democratic People’s Republic of Korea with protections, including freedom of communication with and access to consular officers, in accordance with the Vienna Convention on Consular Relations, and any other necessary arrangements to confirm their status and to communicate with their families, and immediately releasing those who are arbitrarily detained;

-(m) Ensuring that citizens of the Democratic People’s Republic of Korea who have been expelled or repatriated to the Democratic People’s Republic of Korea are able to return in safety and dignity, are treated humanely and are not subjected to any kind of human rights violation, including enforced disappearance, arbitrary execution, torture and other cruel, inhuman or degrading treatment or punishment, and sexual and gender-based violence, and providing information on their status and treatment, in particular of women, children and persons with disabilities in detention;
+(m) Ensuring that citizens of the Democratic People’s Republic of Korea who have been expelled or repatriated to the Democratic People’s Republic of Korea are able to return in safety and dignity, are treated humanely and are not subjected to any kind of human rights violation, including arbitrary detention, enforced disappearance, arbitrary execution, torture and other cruel, inhuman or degrading treatment or punishment, and sexual and gender-based violence, and providing information on their status and treatment;

-3. Recalls General Assembly resolution 79/181, in which the Assembly expressed its very serious concern about the widespread use of forced labour and violations of workers’ rights, including the right to freedom of association and effective recognition of the right to collective bargaining, the right to strike and the prohibition of the economic exploitation of children and of any harmful or hazardous work of children, and about the exploitation of workers sent abroad from the Democratic People’s Republic of Korea to work under conditions that reportedly amounted to forced labour, often for the purpose of generating income for the Government;
+3. Recalls General Assembly resolution 80/220, in which the Assembly expressed its very serious concern about the widespread use of forced labour and violations of workers’ rights, including the right to freedom of association and effective recognition of the right to collective bargaining, the right to strike and the prohibition of the economic exploitation of children and of any harmful or hazardous work of children, and about the exploitation of workers sent abroad from the Democratic People’s Republic of Korea to work under conditions that reportedly amounted to forced labour, often for the purpose of generating income for the Government;

+4. [NEW - in line with a recommendation from the OHCHR report on forced labour (2024].
+Invites in that respect all States to encourage all business enterprises under their jurisdiction to carry out human rights due diligence including on supply chain risks in accordance with the UN Guiding Principles on Business and Human Rights.